V1EngineeringInc/V1EngineeringInc-Docs/docs/mpcnc/PZPage.md

 * Snug up the plate.

 !!!
 Warning
      You can get plate too tight and make the leadscrew hard to rotate.
-So once you have finished this step make sure the couppler moves easily with your fingers.
+So once you have finished this step make sure the coupler moves easily with your fingers.

 ## Z Core